stalkinglove/stalkinglove/README.md

 <b>♱,,</b> 🌙 If i'm offtab, I usually have what I'm doing in my name.
 If you want my attention, <i><b>whisper me</b></i><br/>
 <b>♱,,</b> ⛔ I'm either on my socials, or afk.<br/>
 <b>♱,,</b> c + h is always okay.
 I don't believe in that phantom touch nonsense, so booping is encouraged.
 Also, copy all you want.
-It's just a game :3
+It's just a game :3<br/>
+<b>♱,,</b> if i randomly shake my head, i'm changing my status from idle to online.
+I could manually change it, but spamming H is easier.<br/>